Scaless/enumbra/README.md

 * The number of constants is usually limited to around 128 due to compiler limits.
 * Lack of configuration options.
-* They provide a `bitwise_operators` namespace lets you use bitwise operators on ALL enums regardless of if they are inteded to be flags or not.
-Defining options for each enum type individually reduces the mistake surface.
+* They provide a `bitwise_operators` namespace lets you use bitwise operators on ALL enums regardless of if they are inteded to be flags or not. enumbra defines operators each enum type individually reduces the mistake surface.
 * Since enumbra pre-generates all its data, it can do some more analysis on the values to provide some extra functionality.

 Compile-time libraries have greater convenience in their simplicity, just pop the header in and you're done.
 Use what works best for you.